-- Keep any receipts of purchases you made because of the injuries or illness.
+- Keep any receipts of purchases you made because of injuries or illnesses.
 This may serve as evidence to support your claim.
 You could also claim these expenses back as special damages.

-If you make a successful accident at work compensation claim, your personal injury claim will be awarded in 2 parts.
-The first part will be general damages which will compensate you for the pain, suffering and loss of amenity your accident at work caused.
-The second part will be for special damages.
-Special damages will compensate the injured person for medical expenses, home adaptation expenses, travel expenses, home care expenses and loss of income, relating to their injuries.
+If you make a successful accident at work compensation claim, your personal injury claim will be awarded in two parts.
+The first part will be general damages, which will compensate you for the pain, suffering and loss of amenity.
+And the second part will be for special damages.
+Special damages compensate the victim for medical expenses, home adaptation expenses, travel expenses, home care expenses and loss of income.

 What do you do in the event of personal injury?
-If you have had an accident at work which was not your fault, you could be entitled to claim compensation.
-Call Medical Negligence Assist today to see if you are entitled to claim and we can provide you with an excellent personal injury solicitor to handle your case.
+If you have had an accident at work that was not your fault, you could be entitled to claim compensation.
+Call us today to see if you can claim.
+And we can then provide you with an excellent personal injury solicitor to handle your case.

-We have also included some online resources to help you research steps to take when injured at work.
+We also have some online resources to help you research steps about how to claim after being injured at work.